 Only electronic submissions of applications will be accepted.
 Responses should be provided in PDF Format.
-Application submissions will be electronically dated and time stamped.
+Application submissions will be electronically dated, and time stamped upon receipt by ECECD.

 Applications must be electronically submitted and emailed to the following email address: